udacity/create-your-own-adventure/english/eating-walls/eating-marshmallows.md

 and babble.
 Hoping to walk off the uneasy feeling, you stand up.
 Upon standing up, your stomach quiets and you entertain how to spend the rest of the day.

+But wait!
+Just when you when you were about to start contemplating, you suddenly feel torn between heading for the toilet or heading for the hills.
+Either way, neither of your options look pretty.

 Do you:

 [Sit back down, and go to sleep?](../sleep/more-sleep/more-sleep.md)